att-comdev/dockerfiles/kolla-builder/README.md

 ```

 # Kubernetes
-But the above practice is too easy.
-If you want to use it, that's completely fine (it will work).
-We've added `CMD` as opposed to `ENTRYPOINT` so you can decide if you want to manually build Kolla images for yourself from within the container Just make sure to explore the `usr/local/bin/entrypoint.sh` this command directly.
+But the above practice rather easy.
+If you want to use it manually and as prescribed above, it will work just fine.
+We intended this to be flexible.
+We added `CMD` as opposed to `ENTRYPOINT` so you can manually build Kolla images for yourself using the container directly, or so developers can push/call their own builds when needed.
+Just make sure to explore the `usr/local/bin/entrypoint.sh` command, as it will clear images and enter an `exec bash` for container logging purposes in daemon-mode (running in Kubernetes).

-Our goal is to run this from within the Kubernetes deployment.
+Our real goal is to run this from within the Kubernetes deployment.
 Building upon what the Helm community has already graciously provided us, we used Helm to install `stable/jenkins`.
 The Kuberntes cloud options are already baked in for convenience, which makes things incredibly easy for us.
 A Kubernetes manifest will be available soon for this purpose.

 Happy hacking!